Royal American Shows

-Royal American Shows (RAS) was a leading American traveling carnival company that operated from the 1920s to the 1990s in the United States and, until the 1970s, in Canada.
+Royal American Shows (RAS) was a leading American traveling carnival company that operated from the 1920s to the 1990s in the United States and in Canada until the 1970s.
 The company promoted itself as the "Most Beautiful Show on Earth", with the "World's Largest Midway."

 Background

 The company was established by Carl John Sedlmayr (October 20, 1886 – November 4, 1965).
 Sedlmayr was born in Falls City, Nebraska, of German ancestry, and after his father died in 1897 was sent to live with relatives in Kansas City, Missouri.
 He started work as a travelling salesman for fountain pens, but became interested in the fairground lifestyle.
 In 1907 he took a job as a ticket seller in Chicago, and later started opening his own sideshow attractions.
 After gaining experience as a showman, he and a partner bought the Siegrist & Silbon Shows in 1921.